bkesterbyld/maroon-potato/src/pages/index.md

       - title: Collaborative and secure
         content: >
           Enforce a data-centric solution development approach that fosters team collaboration reuse.
-Data managed in Above can power multiple projects and applications, with granular browser and API access controls.
+Data managed in Above can be replicated and kept in sync to power multiple projects and applications, with granular browser and API access controls.
         actions: []
         media_position: left
         media_width: thirty-three